About Me

 I am an artist and a writer.
 I'm on a mission to tell stories with everything I create.
 Here, you'll find what inspires me to create, you'll find the stories behind my art, and you'll see what I feel most passionate about.

-I enjoy working with a variety of media, and I dabble in painting, film-making, digital and graphic arts, printmaking, textile arts, and sculpting.
-But, my favorites are pencil and charcoal drawing, and collage.
-I also have a Canon DSLR which I dearly love, though I certainly don't use it to its full potential.
+I enjoy working with a variety of media, and I dabble in painting, drawing, mixed-media collage, printmaking, and textile arts.
 As for writing, I mostly write poetry, but of course I plan to write the next great American novel someday.

 I live in Cincinnati, Ohio, which I believe is a darling city, and one which I fall deeper in love with all the time.